bertelsmann-cloud-challenge-collaborate/ai-projpage/README.md

 > 1. Approved and revised prediction results are stored in the DynamoDB.
 The data can be exported to a csv file from the Web UI as a new dataset for retraining the RNN Sentiment Prediction model
 >
 ![png](assets/UC3b.png)
-> 2. User accesses the Csv file download endpoint to download prediction results stored in the DynamoDB.
+> 2. User accesses the csv file **[download endpoint](https://gvvik49go8.execute-api.us-west-2.amazonaws.com/prod/getcsv)** to download prediction results stored in the DynamoDB.
 This csv file can then be used as a new dataset for retraining the RNN Sentiment Prediction model
 >
 >
 ### Implementation Impediments and Resolutions